-Note 6: The Distortion Amount parameter for Effect 92 - UV Map from Layer - is only used with Mode 0
+Note 6: The Scale/Distortion Amount parameter for Effect 92 - UV Map from Layer - acts to scale the UV mapping for Modes 1 - 12 and as the distortion amount for Mode 0

 Note 7: Modes for Effect 176 - Meta-Image.
 Plugin image must be located in Mbox/plugins/images/masks and must have an 8-bit index number.
 File should be 900x75 pixels, with twelve square areas (75x75 pixels each) in dark to light progression left to right, and should use the PNG or JPEG format.